justinmihigo/leave-management-be/README.md

-# GitHub Actions CI Pipeline Summary
+# Leave Management GitHub Actions CI Pipeline Summary

 ##  What the Pipeline Does